andrewtheguy/nostrpad/docs/relay-discovery.md

 Instead of all pads using the same hardcoded relays, each pad:
 1. Discovers the best available relays when created
-2. Publishes a relay exchange event with a `#p` tag containing the padId
+2. Publishes a relay exchange event with a `#d` tag containing the padId
-3. Viewers discover relays by querying bootstrap relays for the padId tag
+3. Viewers discover relays by querying bootstrap relays for the padId tag (with a `#p` fallback)

 This approach allows viewers to find relays using only the padId (from the URL), without needing the full public key.